The Masonic Grand Lodge of the Order of Illuminati for Germany

 All the above orders were established in Germany after their introduction by Theodor Reuss in Berlin.

-Reuss was born in Augsburg, originally a pharmacist and later an opera-singer – as such he came into close contact with Richard Wagner and King Ludwig II – then became a journalist and author after the sudden loss of his voice.
-He was also active as an agent of the political police and a war-reporter for English newspapers during the early part of the Balkan War.
+Reuss was born in Augsburg, originally a pharmacist and later an opera singer – as such he came into close contact with Richard Wagner and King Ludwig II – then became a journalist and author after the sudden loss of his voice.
+He was also active as an agent of the political police and a war reporter for English newspapers during the earlier Balkan wars.
 In about 1890 he “reactivated” the Illuminati Order and nominated his friend Leopold Engel, who had tired of his stage career, as the Order’s custodian.
 This enabled him to succeed, around 1896, with a re-organisation of Adam Weishaupt’s order, giving it a definite structure and infusing it with a new spirit.

 The objects of this order were philosophical research, improvement of human character and mutual support in idealistic endeavours; it had no political or religious concerns.
 It is international, having its headquarters initially at Berlin, then at Dresden, and since 1904 back in Berlin.
-The order is divided into five grades; the first three grades being the three ‘St. John’ [Craft, or ‘Blue’] degrees of English ritual, grade four is the ‘St. Andrew’ degree containing the English Royal Arch degrees, while its fifth is a ‘Rosicrucian’ degree.
+The order is divided into five grades; the first three being the three Craft, or “Blue Lodge”, degrees of the English ritual, the fourth grade is the ‘St. Andrew’ degree containing the English Royal Arch degrees, while the fifth is a ‘Rosicrucian’ degree.

 Within the Illuminati Order both Lodges of St. John and St. Andrew could be founded.
 The right to found Lodges according to the Scottish Rite is supported by a warrant which had been transferred to Weishaupt during his residence in Regensburg, on 19th November 1786, by the ‘Prince of the Rosy Cross’ Louis Gabriel Lebauche from Bazeille near Sedan.